 Will you be visiting Star Wars: Galaxy’s Edge this Summer at Disneyland Resort to try out the food?
 Let us know in the comments below.

-If you are taking a trip to Galaxy’s Edge let Destinations to Travel take care of the planning details.
+If you are taking a trip to Galaxy’s Edge let Academy Travel take care of the planning details.
 Get a quote here for the vacation of a lifetime.